 Most people tend to assume that they know everything about DUI accidents.
 But when you are arrested on suspicion of driving under the influence of alcohol or drugs in Pennsylvania, things can get quite confusing.

 That is because there are certain things nobody ever talks about.
-And today, our Philadelphia DUI accident attorney at the Dan Doyle Law Group is going to explain the things you did not know about Pennsylvania law, and more specifically, how the state’s laws deal with DUI accidents.
+And today, our experienced Philadelphia DUI accident lawyer at the Dan Doyle Law Group is going to explain the things you did not know about Pennsylvania law, and more specifically, how the state’s laws deal with DUI accidents.

 If you have been injured in a DUI accident in Philadelphia or elsewhere in Pennsylvania, you are not required to prove that the driver actually consumed alcohol prior to the accident.
 All you and your experienced DUI accident attorney in Philadelphia or elsewhere in Pennsylvania will need to establish is that the driver was incapable of safe driving due to impairment either from the consumption of alcohol or drugs.